kehrenclou/example-react-step-wizard/README.md

 - see StepWizard for all possible probs and details

 ##Passing Context
-    -Context is passed currently in the SignUpWizard.jsx - should probably be moved out -
+    -Context is passed currently in the SignUpWizard.jsx - should probably be moved out to its own folder -